wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-parts/includes/7-exercise-api.md

 ## Addressing delayed loading web parts

-Your web part may have a number of calculations to perform or have a delay in fetching data before it renders the first time.
+Your web part may have a number of calculations to do or have a delay in fetching data before it renders the first time.
 Thankfully the SharePoint Framework provides an API you can use to address this.

 Locate the web part file **src/webparts/helloWorld/HelloWorldWebPart.ts**.